dematerializer/unicode-emoji-annotations/README.md

 *Warning: ~1MB file ahead!* Have a look at [this table to see an example](https://dematerializer.github.io/unicode-emoji-annotations/emoji-annotations.stable.html) of what data this library provides.
 Especially row [#1152](https://dematerializer.github.io/unicode-emoji-annotations/emoji-annotations.stable.html#1152) is interesting as it shows a CLDR annotation being combined with multiple supplemental community annotations.

-Check out [emoji-finder](https://www.npmjs.com/package/emoji-finder) to see an example of how this module can be applied in an application.
+Check out [emoji-finder](https://www.npmjs.com/package/emoji-finder) to see an example of how this module can be utilized in a real application.

+## Community Annotations

+Supplemental annotation data is being authored by a community that will hopefully build around this project in the future.
+An initial set of community annotations created by the original project maintainer serves as a baseline for further discussions and development.

 The need for community authored annotations arises from the fact that the CLDR annotation data provided by unicode is incomplete.
 Not every emoji is being covered and incompleteness varies across supported languages.
 Furthermore, some annotations might need to be extended or overridden in order to semantically improve the description of their respective emoji.